-The appointee will work at the Institute of Criminology and Legal Policy (KRIMO) in the research group of associate professor Antti Latvala.
-Latvala’s research utilizes nationwide register data and family-based, genetically informed research designs to study criminality, mental health, and related factors.
-The appointee will contribute to an ongoing research project examining effects of parental criminality and incarceration on offspring psychiatric and developmental outcomes, and is expected to publish the results in top-level international peer reviewed scientific journals.
-The project will include collaboration with researchers at Karolinska Institutet in Stockholm, Sweden.
+We invite applications for a four-year (doctoral students) and a two-year (postdoctoral researcher) full-time positions starting 13 September 2021 (or as agreed).
+The appointees will work at the Institute of Criminology and Legal Policy (KRIMO) in the research group of associate professor Antti Latvala.
+Latvala’s research utilizes nationwide register data from Finland and Sweden and family-based, genetically informed research designs, as well as other quasi-experimental methods to study criminality, mental health, and related factors.
+The appointees will contribute to a beginning project examining effects of parental incarceration on offspring mental health, criminality and developmental outcomes, or other criminality-related register-based research projects.
+The project may include collaboration with researchers at Karolinska Institutet in Stockholm, Sweden.

-Further information about the positions and the research project may be obtained from associate professor Antti Latvala (firstname.lastname@example.org), https://researchportal.helsinki.fi/en/persons/antti-latvala.
+For further information about the positions and the research projects, please contact associate professor Antti Latvala (firstname.lastname@example.org), https://researchportal.helsinki.fi/en/persons/antti-latvala.